A giant doll Jizo statue is enshrined within the grounds! Iwasaki Hachiman Shrine in Yuzawa City (Akita Prefecture)

 A giant doll Jizo statue enshrined at the back of the shrine "Mizujinja"

-"Dosojin" is a type of folk belief that is mainly placed at the boundaries of villages and settlements and worshipped as a kind of "guardian deity" or "barrier" that has the role of driving away "evil things" such as epidemics and evil spirits.
+"Dōsojin"are a type of folk belief where deities are mainly placed at the boundaries of villages and settlements and worshipped as "guardian deities" or "protective barriers" that ward off "evil things" such as plagues and evil spirits.

 Because of its role of "protecting and prospering the village" and the fact that it is "often seen on the roadside," it is also said to be the "god of matchmaking" and the "guardian deity of travelers."